-- Design of innovative robotic technologies as tools for enhancing STEM learning in formal and informal learning environments; - Applications that further the development of co-robot systems that support personalized learning; - Design, implementation, and rigorous study of robotics competitions that impact student engagement, motivation to learn STEM content, and STEM career awareness and interests; - Research and development of learning experiences and instructional models that integrate co-robotics within STEM courses; - Development and testing of teacher professional growth opportunities that support increased attention to robotics in school or college settings; - Research of learning environments and instructional approaches in formal and informal settings to advance workforce preparedness in robotics; and - Development and testing of education strategies for broadening participation of students from groups underrepresented in education pathways to careers in robotics.
+- Design of innovative robotic technologies as tools for enhancing STEM learning in formal and informal learning environments; - Applications that further the development of co-robot systems that support personalized learning; - Design, implementation, and rigorous study of robotics competitions that impact student engagement, motivation to learn STEM content, and STEM career awareness and interests; - Research and development of learning experiences and instructional models that integrate co-robotics within STEM courses; Development and tracting of teaching experiences and instructional models that unpart instructional development of teaching is achieved. - Development and testing of teacher professional growth opportunities that support increased attention to robotics in school or college settings; - Research of learning environments and instructional approaches in formal and informal settings to advance workforce preparedness in robotics; and - Development and testing of education strategies for broadening participation of students from groups underrepresented in education pathways to careers in robotics.